dotnet/runtime/docs/design/features/globalization-icu-wasm.md

 ```
 <IcuFileName>icudt_no_CJK.dat</IcuFileName>
 ```
+Only one value for ICU file can be set.
 IcuFileName can also be a custom file, created by the developer.
 To create a custom ICU file, see `Custom ICU` section below.
 If no IcuFileName was specified, the application's culture will be checked and corresponding file will be loaded, e.g. for `en-US` file `icudt_EFIGS.dat` and for `zh-CN` - `icudt_CJK.dat`.

 ## Custom ICU